 At Lightmoor Village Primary School the children are in charge of their own learning and they are encouraged to select activities of their choosing from around both the indoor and outdoor environments.
 Adults plan stimuli each week for the different area of the environment to try and focus and give learning a new direction.
-Each week the Foundation Stage children also take part in a Forest School session.
+Throughout the year the Foundation Stage children also take part in a Forest School sessions.